alekhyakas/capstone_us_employment_trends/README.md

 - On exploring the distribution of educational attainment percentages by high school, bachelor's, and master's levels by state, and the distribution of unemployment rates by state, an ambiguous relationship was observed.
 - Some states like Nevada show a direct relationship between education % and unemployment rates, while others like South and North Dakota show an inverse relationship.

-e.
-Correlation between the underlying factors (here we explore education and industry’s interplay) To gain deeper insights into the relationship between employment and education, I created a correlation matrix where each cell represents the correlation coefficient between the number of employees in a specific industry and the percentage of educational attainment for a given state.
+To gain deeper insights into the relationship between employment and education, I created a correlation matrix where each cell represents the correlation coefficient between the number of employees in a specific industry and the percentage of educational attainment for a given state.

 High correlations were found between: